 Poorly managed investigations or improper interference could potentially disrupt prospective criminal investigations/prosecutions.
-There are a number of procedures which have to be followed.
+There are several procedures which must be followed.

 The council encourages all staff to report any suspicious activities and will be treated seriously and in confidence and will protect those who have done so (even if the suspicion is unfounded and not made maliciously.)
 This is set out in the Whistleblowing policy.